 The main objective is to offer Ethiopia's first specialized vocational training in organic agriculture.
-To reach this goal, we decided to work in partnership with Bishoftu Polytechnic College (BPC) in the regional state of Oromia, approximately one hour outside of Addis Ababa.
-We have developed a 3-year comprehensive organic horticulture training course for Ethiopian youth aged between 15 to 25 years old.
 This professional training is composed of two prongs, namely (1) theoretical in-class learning, and (2) practical training in the school garden (set up especially for this project) as well as through internships in local companies.
 We believe that the practical courses are essential for the students to perfect their skills and be prepared to enter the professional world.